 The application process will involve two phases.
-The first is the "initial" application for assistance (referred to pre-application).
+The first is the "initial" application for assistance (referred to herein as the "online pre-application").
 In the case of the tenant-based program, this first phase results in the family's entry in the computer generated random lottery selection process.
-In the case of the Project-based program, this first phase results in the family's placement on the waiting list by date and time of applications order and preference.
-Applications will be available in an accessible format upon request from a person requiring a reasonable accommodation.
+In the case of the project-based voucher program, this first phase results in the family's placement on the waiting list by date and time of applications order and preference.
+All applications are accepted online unless an alternative method is required due to a reasonable accommodation for a disability in accordance with RRHA's Reasonable Accommodation Procedures.

-The second phase is the "final determination of eligibility" (referred to as the full application eligibility.
+The second phase is the "final determination of eligibility" (referred to herein as the "full application"), at which point RRHA will notify the family of the additional information required during the intake process.